Notifications

 Alberta's K to 12 funding model recognizes the unique challenges rural jurisdictions face operating schools and delivering education services.

-The Education Act establishes specific obligations for school boards as they relate to students who may be in need of specialized supports and services.
+The Education Act establishes specific obligations for school jurisdictions as they relate to students who may be in need of specialized supports and services.

 School boards must provide a range of supports and services for students consistent with the principles of inclusive education.